chadblack/history580/_posts/2013-09-04-the-medium-is-a-funtion-of-the-message.md

 ---
 published: true
 layout: post
-title: The Medium is a funtion of the Message
+title: The Medium is a function of the Message
 author: MonsBadonicus
 ---